 The robotics industry is constantly changing and evolving.
 New robotics technologies and developments in automation are quickly creating exciting career opportunities at every education level – from micro-credentials to PhDs.
 Here is where you can learn more about robotics careers in manufacturing and how these new technologies are benefiting workers

 As we prepare the next generation to take on the challenges of the future, fostering a passion for STEM education is a critical objective.
 Robotic competitions are an effective way of achieving this, as they not only ignite a spark of curiosity in young minds but also provide valuable hands-on experiences and robotics training.
+The role of robotics competitions in advancing robotics STEM education is extremely impactful, helping young learners contextualize and understand what might otherwise be perceived as foreign, or even outright boring without the visual feedback of seeing a robot in action.

 A typical robotics competition for students, such as the REC VEX, is an engaging and educational event that introduces science, technology, engineering, and math (STEM) concepts through hands-on learning.
 These competitions are part of the REC Foundation's VEX family of robotics programs, which includes 1.1 million students in 70 countries.
 The programs are designed to inspire students from elementary school through college.